You don't have to pay your student loans if you don't want to (2025 update)

 Income-Based Repayment (IBR): Pay 10% or 15% for 20 or 25 years, respectively, depending on when you took out the loan.

 Income-Contingent Repayment (ICR): Pay no more than 20% for 25 years.
-Only parent PLUS loans are eligible, and this is the only plan parent PLUS loans are eligible for.

 Under IDR, your monthly payment could be as low as $0 — I’ve been there.
 That means you’ll technically stay current on payments without shelling over anything.